-In recent years, CBD oil has been presented as a possible treatment for conditions such as anxiety, diabetes, and cancer.
-While scientists have made a number of important discoveries concerning the medicinal properties of CBD, it is only a confirmation of what people in eastern cultures have known for years.
+In recent years, CBD oil has surfaced as a possible treatment for conditions such as anxiety, diabetes, and cancer.
+While scientists have made many important discoveries concerning the medicinal properties of CBD, it is only a confirmation of what people in eastern cultures have known for centuries.

 Download Free Guide to CBD

 Thankfully, there is increasing acceptance of CBD as a medical remedy in the West, thanks to the improving legal environment.
 In the U.S., the legalization of medical marijuana in a majority of states has led to growth in popularity of CBD oil.

 CBD oil is usually crafted from Cannabis indica plants, which generally have a higher CBD content than Cannabis sativa, which tends to contain less CBD and more THC.
 Legal CBD products are made from hemp, which contains little-to-no THC.
 In this guide, we show you many potential benefits of CBD oil as a food supplement.

 1. CBD as Treatment for Anxiety and Stress